e-terven/catarion_stack_overflow/README.md

 #### ✅ Implemented API in ResourceAnswerController:
     POST api/user/question/{questionId}/answer/{id}/downVote.
-    Only for authorized users.
-When user votes for an Answer, Reputation of the Answer's author looses 5 points.
+    When User votes for an Answer, Reputation of the Answer's author looses 5 points.
     The API returns a Total Vote Count (sum of up- and downvotes) and should be documented.
+Only for authorized users.

 ------